 “We therefore recommend British holidaymakers book early, as waiting until last minute season may lead to disappointment,” Van Oss advised.

 For bargain hunting Brits the news might not be all bad, as Van Oss also suggested that there would be very cheap offers coming in for Turkey, Tunisia and Egypt on the market, although flight capacity reductions may have a further negative impact for those countries.

-Wherever you might be thinking off for you holiday this year, you can book your Worldwide Travel Insurance in advance online and take advantage of some other great deals.
+Wherever you might be thinking off for you holiday this year, you can book your travel insurance in advance online and take advantage of some other great deals.

 Date Created: 22/02/2016